 Local Enhancement & Appreciation of Forests

-Join us for a morning of tree planting in Bridgeview Cordone Park and take home a free native shrub to plant in your yard (while supplies last).
-All ages welcome for this family-friendly event!
+Join us for an afternoon of tree planting in Meander Park, Richmond Hill, on May 26.
+Go home with your own native shrub to plant in your yard (while supplies last).
+All ages welcome for this family friendly event!